nexlanglxm/machine-learning-and-statistics/README.md

   - Definition and principles of supervised learning.
   - Importance of labeled data for training.

-- **Understanding Classification Algorithms**:
+- **Understanding Supervised Learning**:
   - Explanation of classification algorithms in supervised learning.
   - Discussion on the significance of classifying data.

 - **Exploring the Iris Dataset**:
   - Data visualization, statistical analysis, and characteristics of the Iris dataset.

-- **Introduction to Learning Algorithms: K-Nearest Neighbors & Support Vector Machines**:
+- **The chosen Learning Algorithm**:
-  - Explanation of k-NN/SVM and their roles in classification tasks.
+  - Explanation of k-NN and its roles in classification tasks.
-  - The principles of each explored.
+  - The principles explored.
-  - Concepts like hyperplanes, support vectors, and kernel functions.
-  - Explanation as to the applications of each.

 - **Implementation of chosen algorithm using scikit-learn**:
   - Code walkthrough demonstrating the implementation of a k-NN classifier on the Iris dataset.